paybondpaybond

 SessionStreaming metering — many tool calls under one pre-funded Tempo channelfundWithMppSessionfund_with_mpp_sessionintent="session", method="tempo"funding.status = deposit_confirmed

 Charge maps to a Stripe-backed one-shot authorization (PaymentIntent / SPT-style credential).
-Harbor verifies the credential, confirms the charge, then mints capability_token.
+Paybond verifies the credential, confirms the charge, then mints capability_token.

-Session opens a Tempo v2 payment channel: one Paybond intent maps to one channel.
-Harbor verifies the open-session credential, confirms the TIP-1034 reserve deposit on-chain when PAYBOND_TEMPO_RPC_URL is configured (sandbox Moderato or production mainnet), opens the channel, then mints capability_token.
+Session opens a Tempo payment channel: one Paybond intent maps to one channel.
+Paybond verifies the open-session credential, confirms the on-chain reserve deposit (Tempo testnet in sandbox, mainnet in production), opens the channel, then mints capability_token.
 Subsequent tool spend consumes cumulative vouchers under the existing Paybond guardrail lifecycle — vouchers do not move the intent to released; evidence and settlement confirmation still gate payee payout.

 Decision guide